cowboysdude/MMM-NOAA/README.md

 This repository is maintained by Cowboysdude and tbbear [SPECIAL THANKS FOR FOR ALL THE HARD WORK!]
 [This is the second version of this module for MagicMirror2]

-# MMM-NOAA
+# MMM-NOAA V2.0

 **Weather for your mirror**
   Also UV index and Air Quality Index.
-[Warning AQI may not work in all areas if not then disable see config options].
+[Warning AQI may not work in all areas].

 ## Examples

 ![](NOAA.PNG)

-If you do not enter a name in the config.js file it will just say either "Good Morning", "Good Afternoon" or "Good Evening".
-With a name.  **** NEW UPDATE:  MUST ADD POSITION to config see example BELOW in sampe CONFIG ****
-*Shows forecast or not, config option
-*NO longer need to enter Lat and Lon... it's automatic!
-*Automatically adjusts languge based on your config.js!
+*Automatically adjusts languge and all other settings based on your config.js!

 ## Your terminal installation instructions